-- 1. Increases or decreases to Rate DTS contract capacity (contract change); and or - 2.
+- 1. Increases or decreases to Rate DTS contract capacity (contract change); and - 2.
 Addition of Rate STS contract capacity (contract change).

-A connection project driven by capacity or reliability requirements at that POD, with new or altered transmission facilities, would require a new calculation for the connection project and not a recalculation of a previously calculated construction contribution.
+A connection project driven by capacity or reliability requirements at that POD, with new or altered transmission facilities, would require a new calculation and not a recalculation of a previously calculated construction contribution.